-The updated risers feature the new Multiball System, Trim tabs, adjustable brake pulley heights and a huge accelerator range.
+The updated risers feature the new tip steering system; Trim tabs; adjustable brake pulley heights; ball bearing pulleys on the B risers for smooth acceleration and a huge accelerator range.
 The A riser is covered with a Grey coloured webbing for easy identification.